 Joint and Dual Degrees

-The Elliott School of International Affairs offers programs of study leading to a Master of Arts and a Juris Doctor in cooperation with the Law School, a Master of Arts and a Master of Business Administration in cooperation with the School of Business, and a Master of Arts and a Master of Public Health in cooperation with the Milken Institute School of Public Health.
+The Elliott School of International Affairs offers programs of study leading to a Master of Arts and a Juris Doctor in cooperation with the Law School and a Master of Arts with a Master of Business Administration in cooperation with the School of Business.
 For each program, students must apply to and be accepted for admission by both schools.

 Students in joint-degree programs must complete the requirements of both degrees before receiving either.
 A dual-degree program allows students to receive one degree prior to the completion of the second.